 foaming butter

 5. It starts browning!
-You’ll start to see the foam turning golden.
-At this point, I start to stir.
+You’ll start to see brown flecks in the melted butter and the foam will begin turning golden.
+At this point, I start to stir with a wooden spoon.

 6. You can get it as golden as you’d like.